-AND WHEREAS, the school is directed, henceforth to take necessary corrective steps on the financial and other suggestion noted during the above evaluation process and submit the compliance report within 30 days from the date of issue of this order to the D.D.E (PSB).
+AND WHEREAS, the school is directed, henceforth to take necessary corrective steps on the financial and other suggestion noted during the above evaluation process and submit the compliance report within 30 days from the date of issue of the order to the D.D.E (PSB).

-Accordingly, it is hereby conveyed that the proposal for fee hike of Airforce Bal Bharti School, Lodhi Road, New Delhi-03, School ID-1924138 filled by the school in response to the Order No. F.DE.-15(40)/PSB/2019/4440-4412 dated 08.06.2022 for the academic session 2022-23, is accepted by the Director (Education) with the above conclusion and suggestions and the school is hereby allowed to increase the fee by 18% to be effective from 1 October, 2022.
+Accordingly, it is hereby conveyed that the proposal for fee hike of Airforce Bal Bharti School, Lodhi Road, New Delhi-110003 (School ID-1924138) filed by the school in response to the order Nos.
+F.DE.-15(40)/PSB/2023/1964-1972 dated 01.03.2023and F.DE.-15(40)/PSB/2023/2685-2692 dated 27.03.2023for the academic session 2023-24, is accepted by the Director (Education) with the above conclusion and suggestions and the school is allowed to increase the fee by 9% for session 2023-24 to be effective from 01.10.2023.

-Further, the management of said School is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:
+Further, the management of said School is hereby directed under section 24(3) of DSEA, 1973 and the provisions of DSER, 1973, to comply with the following directions:

-- 1. To increase the fee only by the prescribed percentage from the specified date. - 2.
+- 1. To increase the fee only by the prescribed percentage from the specified date i.e., 01.10.2023. - 2.
 To ensure payment of salary is made in accordance with the provision of Section 10(1) of the DSEA, 1973.
 Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10 (1) of the DSEA, 1973.
-Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.
+Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - 3.
+To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.
+Further, the management of said School is hereby directed under section 24(3) of DSEA, 1973 to comply withthe following directions:

-Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Act, 1973.
+Non-compliance of the order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.